ioBroker/adapter-react-5/README.md

 You can find demo on https://github.com/ioBroker/adapter-react-demo

 ## Getting started
-If you want to create the configuration page with react:
+If you want to create the configuration page with ReactJS:
 1. Create github repo for adapter.
 2. execute `npx create-react-app src` .
 It will take a while.
 3. `cd src`